GermanBread/FileFinderGit/README.md

 ## To launch the app:

 Windows:
-In the Application's folder shift-click on empty space in Explorer-window and slect "Open Powershell".
+In the Application's folder shift-click on empty space in Explorer-window and select "Open Powershell".
 Then type ".\FileFinder.exe" and press Enter.

 **Important note:** Double clicking the app does not allow it to properly update.

 Linux:
 Open Terminal, cd into the compiled application's folder, type "./FileFinder.x86-64" and press enter.

 **Important note:** Do not click "run in *xyz*" that does not allow the app to properly update.